ObserveRTC/schemas/CONTRIBUTING.md

    - `outputs/` directory for various formats
    - `npm-samples-lib/` for TypeScript library
    - `npm-samples-protobuf-codec/` for the protobuf delta codec
-   - `npm-samples-encoder/` and `npm-samples-decoder/` for the superseded one-direction utilities
+   - `npm-samples-json-codec/` for the JSON delta codec

 ## Development Workflow